 Just south of the Cathedral is…

-Federation Square, a public space that offers galleries, restaurants, bars and a place to sit back and relax, was opened in 2002.
-But, there is a much longer history of this location, tracing back to Aboriginals.
+Anyone who walks around Melbourne will likely end up in Federation Square; it’s at the heart of the city and an entertainment hub.
+Federation Square, which opened in 2002, is a public space that offers galleries, museums, restaurants, bars and a place to sit back and relax.
+Although the square is quite modern, there is a much longer history of this location, tracing back to Aboriginals.
 The unique architecture is meant to bring different parts together as a whole.

 Just west of Federation Square is…

-Head south on Swanston Street, crossing Princes Bridge.
+Head south on St. Kilda Road, crossing Princes Bridge.
 On the bridge, to the east, you can see the…

 Finish crossing the bridge.
-From here, those that fancy a bit of nature may want to detour south to the Royal Botanical Gardens.
-War history buffs will want to head south to the Shrine of Remembrance.
+From here, those that fancy a bit of nature may want to detour south to the Royal Botanical Gardens (free to enter!).
+War history buffs will want to head south to the Shrine of Remembrance (also free to enter!).
 Otherwise, continue west along the river to…

 Continue strolling west along the river toward the Polly Woodside ship and take a walk along the…